mbedan/mbedan/README.md

 - 👋 Hi, I’m @mbedan
-- 👀 I’m interested in learning R and Python
+- 👀 I’m interested in learning R and Python.
+Mostly R at this point.
-- 🌱 I’m currently learning R and Python ;)
+- 🌱 I’m currently learning R ;)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...